 Fun is always in season at Lake Manatee, so whether you come in the hot Florida summer to enjoy some swimming in the lake, or come in the winter where the evenings are just the right temperature for telling stories around the campfire after a day on the boat, you won't be disappointed.
 Lake Manatee State Park is an excellent choice for a fun-filled RV vacation.

+Lake Manatee State Park is approximately a 30-minute drive east from Bradenton, Florida and just under 60 miles south of Tampa.
 There are two park entrances: the main entrance and a secondary entrance.
 RVers should enter the park's main entrance heading east on State Road 64.
-The main entrance is closest to the park ranger's station, camping facilities, and the beach access.
+The main entrance is closest to the park ranger station, camping facilities, and beach access.
 Park patrons pay an entrance fee.
 Please be aware if your RV has more than eight people, there will be an additional fee per person after eight.

-Do you and your family like to explore?
-Are you an experienced geocacher?
-The Florida Park Service works with Operation Recreation GeoTour to provide a fun experience for adult and kid geocachers.
-Lake Manatee State Park as has forty caches on site, and it's a great place to take part in the high-tech treasure hunt.
-Check with the park for more information.
+Make sure you don't damage any natural habitat and leave something that won't harm the wildlife in the area.
+Snap a picture and post it on a geocache website and talk with other geocachers online.
+The Florida Park Service works with Operation Recreation GeoTour to provide a fun experience for adult and kid geocachers as well.
+Lake Manatee State Park as has 40 caches on-site, and it's a great place to take part in the high-tech treasure hunt.
+Check with the park for more information

 For family fun, try riding bikes through the paved 2.5-mile bike trail that loops around the campgrounds.
 The road is flat and easy to access, and the weather is perfect for a ride at any time of year.
 If a flat road isn't adventurous enough, opt for the off-road, varied terrain trail that winds 2.5 miles through the park.
 If you don't have your own bike, you can rent fat-tired beach cruisers at the ranger station.